 It's essential to bear in mind the overlapping rights, especially for women of color.
 The wage gap is more pronounced for people of color compared to white women.
 While equal pay laws do not directly address pay gaps based on race, color, or national origin, discrimination based on any of these factors is illegal.
 If a woman of color earns less than white colleagues for equal or comparable work, she may have grounds for a claim under these laws.

 Proving Equal or Comparable Work

-Proving Unequal Pay
+Proving the Pay Gap

 Time Limits for Bringing an Equal Pay Claim

-How We Can Help
+How our Employment Lawyers Can Help